 The survey results provide insights about advisor preparedness, impact on their IRA rollover practices, and guaranteed lifetime income for their clients

-For example, when we asked financial advisors how they think the DOL rule will impact IRA rollovers, 74% said they thought it would have a significant impact.
+For example, when we asked financial professionals how they think the DOL rule will impact IRA rollovers, 74% said they thought it would have a significant impact.

 Since the completion of the survey, we received confirmation that the DOL rule and the exemptions will be delayed for 60 days, making the new applicability date June 9.